AUMSA/2020-MSA-content/README.md

 There would be one project for each topic to complete.
 The detail of each project would be announced shortly in the respective GitHub Documentation.

+## Supporting Workshops
+The MSA 2020 program will also host a series of complimenting workshop:
+1) Git & GitHub
+2) DevOps and Project Workflow
+3) Presentation and Soft Skills

 ## Microsoft Learn
 Completing the exercises on the [(Microsoft learn platform)](https://docs.microsoft.com/en-us/learn/) would significantly help you get better understanding of the topics covered in this program.
 The MSP's will outline which exercises you have to do in the respective GitHub Documentaion.